 - Sin City has Miho who is apparently so good that she can fall asleep and know when a mook is just thinking about shooting her, as seen in Family Values.

-- Done to almost egregious levels in the second The Matrix film, where Neo does complete polevault-backflips to counter against a pouncing Smith, among other instances.
+- Done to almost egregious levels in The Matrix Reloaded, where Neo does complete polevault-backflips to counter against a pouncing Smith, among other instances.
 Then again...

 - The Gun Kata in Equilibrium is actually based on knowing where the enemies are and what they'll shoot at before they do.